urban-1/clusterlock/README.md

     lock = Semaphore(engine, session, "device", "get-config",\
                      value=5, max_bound=5, duration=2, sleep_interval=0.1, cleanup_every=3)

+### What about deadlocks?

+Deadlocks are created when two processes wait on each others resources, ie process A got resource #1 and waits on #2 which process B has acquired #2 and waits on #1.
+These two will timeout or stay blocked for ever.

+In general, deadlocks are possible when processes require more than one resource.
+In such cases you should use `aquire_all` function:

+    acquire_all(locks, max_wait_per_lock=1, sleep_time=.5, total_wait=None)

+This will first try to acquire a lock called `db:global-lock`.
+Once it has it, we are allowed to try to get multiple locks (given as the first argument to the function).
+If any of the locks fail to be acquired the global lock is release and we sleep for `sleep_time` before we try again.
+This goes on forever or until `total_wait` has passed.

 ### Cleaning up

 Processes tend to die... and this leaves locked context.
 To tackle it we